Aslyn: Musical career

+Musical style and reception

+Aslyn’s work centers on pop and adult-oriented pop/rock with piano-led arrangements, often blending upbeat hooks with reflective lyrics.
+Contemporary coverage described her as a charismatic live performer.
+"Paste" reported on her energetic stage presence during 2005 club dates in Atlanta.

 Personal life

 Aslyn married musician Kalen Nash on October 15, 2011.
 Her brothers were in a country rock band called 'Georgia'.
 They were signed with Atlantic Records from 2007 to 2010.